Design-Computing/Design-Computing.github.io/md/week2.md

 - List of questions from last week's lab
 - Maybe some snacks for the lab.
 Keep it low GI if you can.

+# Clinic

+If you didn't get a suite of beautiful green ticks last week, then the first thing we're going to do is fix that for you.

 # How to do the exercises

 Each file starts with a section of writing, wrapped in """triple quotes""".
 It tells you what the we want you to do.
 There's another one in each function that is more specific.